 If you need help with reporting, you need an analytics tool.

 It’s perfectly natural to feel like you’re grasping at straws.
-Nearly half (HALF!) of companies currently implementing content marketing report a lack of cohesive strategy.
+Nearly half (HALF!) of companies and eCommerce stores currently implementing content marketing report a lack of cohesive strategy.
 It’s not easy, but if you have the tenacity, you could do wonders for your company’s traffic.

 Stick with it for best results